okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### User Types API and Mappings API support OAuth 2.0

 The [User Types API](/docs/reference/api/user-types/) and [Mappings API](/docs/reference/api/mappings/) have been updated to support OAuth 2.0.
-You can grant access to the User Types API using the `okta.userTypes.manage` and `okta.userTypes.read` scopes.
-You can grant access to the Mappings API using the `okta.profileMappings.manage` and `okta.profileMappings.read scopes`.
+You can grant access to the User Types API by using the `okta.userTypes.manage` and `okta.userTypes.read` scopes.
+You can grant access to the Mappings API by using the `okta.profileMappings.manage` and `okta.profileMappings.read scopes`.
 See [Scopes and supported endpoints](/docs/guides/implement-oauth-for-okta/main/#scopes-and-supported-endpoints). <!--OKTA-436385-->

 #### Bugs fixed in 2021.12.0